thatsmanmeet/Tasky/README.md

 # ⚠️ Development Update

-Tasky is reaching EOL soon and hence I'm dropping all the issues in the app as not planned.
-The app will only receive dependencies, security updates and bug fixes only with exception of feature updates **very rarely**, so you can continue to keep using the app for little longer.
+Tasky is reaching EOL soon and hence I'm dropping all the issues & pull requests on github as not planned.
+The app **may** receive dependencies, security updates and bug fixes only with exception of feature updates **very rarely**, so you can continue to keep using the app for little longer.
 Remaining updates will arrive only on PlayStore and Github, while other stores are no longer supported for remaining updates.
 #

 ![Banner](./images/banner.png)